Elementor Review: The Best WordPress Page Builder

 Theme Builder (Pro Version)

-This is a very useful tool to have, it allows you to customize every aspect of your WordPress website.
+This is a very useful tool to have.
+It allows you to customize every aspect of your WordPress website.

-The Theme Builder tool is a drag and drop interface that allows us to create our own custom themes for:
+The Theme Builder tool is a drag-and-drop interface that allows us to create our own custom themes for:

 Customizing your theme can be done by adding and combining different elements, tweaking the colors and layouts, or even adding custom CSS code

-You can also assess it by clicking the hamburger icon on the element library/sidebar and selecting ‘Theme Builder’.
+You can also assess it by clicking the hamburger icon on the element library/sidebar and selecting ‘Theme Builder.’

 Elementor Plans and Pricing

-When we step into Elementor’s pro arena there are multiple plans to choose from, each suiting your specific needs as a digital marketer or website manager.
-First up is the Essential Plan, for $49 per year you can install the page builder on a single website.
-With this plan, you will have access to Elementor’s basic and pro features such as:
+When we step into Elementor’s pro arena, there are multiple plans to choose from, each suiting your specific needs as a digital marketer or website manager.
+First up is the Essential Plan.
+For $49 per year, you can install the page builder on a single website.
+With this plan, you will have access to Elementor’s basic and pro features, such as:

-Other pro plans offered include the:
+Other pro plans offered include the following:

 Elementor Alternatives